For academic writing, please see the Research page.

 A floating blue apparition of the Virgin Mary.
 That's what Clementine Logan, jaded American, sees from the window of her No. 38 bus.
 This is the first in a series of alarming religious visions, triggered by her new relationship with fellow foreigner Per, a Norwegian undergraduate.
 Set against a backdrop of gritty East London streets and post/pop-everything academia, the relationship with Per grows more twisted, the miracles grow weirder, and soon something's gotta snap.
 As tension rises, it also becomes clear that – as a young teenager – Clementine was abused by the priest of her local parish, a priest whose greatest joy lay in tormenting Clem through the use of word-games, puzzles and rebuses.
 As the story progresses and the reader realizes that Clem's religious visions are slowly adding up to the greatest rebus puzzle of all, Clem finds herself in a world built on codes she never will crack.
 Clementine Logan needs a break.

 Girl on a Stick is all about breaking: break-ups, nervous breakdowns, breakthroughs.
 Yet the novel is also about the aftermath of a break: what happens after the cracking and splitting; how you can grow new skins or maybe even extra legs.
-Both blasphemous and reverent – and ostensibly an account of a troubled relationship – the real target of this novel is not only patriarchal institutions such as the Roman Catholic Church, but also mindless masochism.
+Both blasphemous and reverent – and ostensibly an account of a troubled relationship – the real target of this novel is not only patriarchal institutions, but also mindless masochism.
 A blister-black comedy.

 "Sassy, clever, bright, dark, true, and, most importantly, alive.
 A huge book, and full of goodness." – Ali Smith, quadruple-shortlisted-Man Booker Prize nominee